VMware Postgres High Availability with pg_auto_failover

 HA-SECONDARY with your network’s fully qualified hostnames.

 Create the monitor service, similar to:

-$ pg_autoctl create monitor --auth trust --no-ssl
+$ export PGDATA=/monitor $ pg_autoctl create monitor --no-ssl --auth trust --run

-Confirm the primary and secondary node architecture.
+On the monitor, confirm the primary and secondary node architecture, similar to:

-For details, refer to pg_autoctl show state.
+For further details, refer to pg_autoctl show state.

 Verify the default formation and the postgres uri used to connect to the pg_auto_failover nodes.